Polynomially Over-Parameterized Convolutional Neural Networks Contain Structured Strong Winning Lottery Tickets: Preliminaries and contribution

-We remark that, from a broader perspective, the central aspect of Theorem~\ref{thm:slth_kernel} is that the lower bound on the size of the random CNN depends only on the kernel sizes of the CNNs being approximated.
+We remark that, from a broader perspective, the central aspect of \cref{thm:slth_kernel} is that the lower bound on the size of the random CNN depends only on the kernel sizes of the CNNs being approximated.

-In subsection~\ref{subsec:proof_slth_kernel} we discuss the proof of Theorem~\ref{thm:slth_kernel}.
+In \cref{subsec:proof_slth_kernel} we discuss the proof of \cref{thm:slth_kernel}.
 It requires handling subset-sum problems on multiple random variables at once (random vectors).
-Furthermore, the inherent parameter-sharing of CNNs creates a specific type of stochastic dependency between coordinates of the random vectors, which we capture with the following definition. \begin{defn}[NSN vector] A $d$-dimensional random vector $Y$ follows a \emph{normally-scaled normal} (NSN) distribution if, for each $i\in\left[d\right]$, $Y_{i}=Z\cdot Z_{i}$ where $Z,Z_{1},\dots,Z_{d}$ are i.i.d.\ random variables following a standard normal distribution. \end{defn} A key technical contribution of ours is a Multidimensional Random Subset Sum (MRSS) result that supports NSN vectors.
-In subsection~\ref{subsec:NSN_analysis} we discuss the proof of the next theorem, which follows a strategy similar to that of \cite[Lemmas 1, 15]{borstIntegralityGapBinary2022}. \begin{thm}[Normally-scaled MRSS] Let \(0 < \eps \le 1/4\), and let $d$, $k$, and $n$ be positive integers such that $n\geq k^{2}$ and $k\geq Cd^{3}\log\frac{d}{\eps}$ for some universal constant $C\in\preals$.
-Furthermore, let $X_{1},\dots,X_{n}$ be $d$-dimensional i.i.d.\ NSN random vectors.
-For any $\target\in\reals^{d}$ with $\onenorm{\target}\leq\sqrt{k}$, there exists with constant probability a subset $\set \subseteq [n]$ of size $k$ such that $\infnorm{\left(\sum_{i\in S}X_{i}\right)-\target}\leq\eps$. \end{thm} While it is possible to naïvely apply Theorem~\ref{thm:lueker} to obtain a version of Theorem~\ref{thm:slth_kernel}, doing so leads to an exponential lower bound on the required number of random vectors.
+Furthermore, the inherent parameter-sharing of CNNs creates a specific type of stochastic dependency between coordinates of the random vectors, which we capture with the following definition. \begin{definition}[NSN vector] A $d$-dimensional random vector $Y$ follows a \emph{normally-scaled normal} (NSN) distribution if, for each $i \in \left[d\right]$, $Y_{i} = Z \cdot Z_{i}$ where $Z, Z_{1}, \ldots, Z_{d}$ are i.i.d.\ random variables following a standard normal distribution. \end{definition} A key technical contribution of ours is a Multidimensional Random Subset Sum (MRSS) result that supports NSN vectors.
+In \cref{subsec:NSN_analysis} we discuss the proof of the next theorem, which follows a strategy similar to that of \citep{borstIntegralityGapBinary2022,becchettiMultidimensionalRandomSubset2022}. \begin{theorem}[Normally-scaled MRSS] Let \(0 < \eps < 1/4\), and let $d$ be a positive integer.
+Suppose $X_{1}, \ldots, X_{n}$ are \(n\) $d$-dimensional i.i.d.\ NSN random vectors, and let \(k = n/(6\sqrt{d})\).
+There exist two positive constant \(C, \delta > 0\) such that, if \(n \ge C d^4 \log \frac{d}{\eps}\), for any $\target \in \R^{d}$ with $\normone*{\target} \le \sqrt{k}$, with probability \(\delta\) there exists a subset $S \subseteq [n]$ of size $k$ such that $\normmax*{\left(\sum_{i \in S}X_{i}\right)-\target} \le \eps$. \end{theorem} While it is possible to naively apply \cref{thm:lueker} to obtain a version of \cref{thm:slth_kernel}, doing so leads to an exponential lower bound on the required number of random vectors.